Knowledge Base

 Female connectors are WITHOUT Guide Pins.

-Example of a MALE and and a FEMALE MPO cable connector can be seen in the image below:
+Example of a MALE and a FEMALE MPO cable connector can be seen in the image below:

 To reiterate, a Female connector is always connected to a Male connector.

-For Data Center Connections using 100G SR4 and 400G SR8 connecting MPO cable must be FEMALE due to QSFP28 and QSFP-DD modules having a built-in male connector/socket with guide pins.
+For Data Center Connections using 100G SR4 and 400G SR8, connecting MPO cable must be FEMALE due to QSFP28 and QSFP-DD modules having a built-in male connector/socket with guide pins.
 Examples of 100G SR4 on the left and 200G/400G SR8 on the right can be seen below:

 Keying position – Key Up or Key Down

 Next on the list, keying – a mechanical feature of a connector that guarantees a correct orientation of said connector.
 MPO and MTP connectors commonly have two ways of keying.
-Connector Key can be in UP or DOWN position.
+The Connector Key can be in UP or DOWN position.
 An example can be seen in the image below:

 2. Ability to reference the exact Fiber/Strand that has to be inspected or spliced.